 During Phase II of outbreaks and pandemics:

-Playrooms and MURs may be reopened with limited capacity.
+Playrooms and MURs msay be reopened with limited capacity.
 Safe capacity for reach playroom and MUR to be determined and posted by Child Life team.

 Only COVID negative patients may attend playrooms and MURs.